RiOTDESiGN/DCCD/README.md

 - Decorations may conflict visually with certain high-contrast themes.
 - All lines matching regex patterns will be styled identically until per-type configs are introduced.

-If you encounter unexpected behavior, feel free to open an issue on the repository (link coming soon).
+If you encounter unexpected behavior, feel free to open an issue on the repository.

 ---

 ## 📜 Release Notes

+#### 1.4.4

+- Exposed configuration settings for divider colors, styles, and weights in the VS Code settings UI.
+- Added more divider syntax options for greater flexibility and customization.

+#### 1.4.3

+- Updated changelog and added license file GNU General Public License v3.0

 #### 1.4.2